 Now that it ripped, I did look at other bags.
 Two things I wish it had were an area for the wet stuff.
 It would come in handy when you get right out of the shower and have to leave for the airport, but your loofah is wet.
 Also, It would be nice if it could sit on a counter.
 I will update you if I find one.

 #5 Travel Blanket

-I need a travel blanket for the airplane.
-I get very cold plus I love to feel all cozy.
+I need a travel blanket for the airplane because I get very cold, plus I love to feel all cozy.
 I have had many over the years.
 My main complaint is how bulky they are.
 Sometimes you need a whole other bag for your blanket.
 And if they are not bulky, they are barely big enough to cover your legs.
 I was looking for something very compact and big enough to tuck under my chin and my toes.
 I found it.

 Not only is the cocoon Coolmax Travel Blanket compact, but I can also get it back into the bag without a problem.
 How often can you get your sleeping back into the bag it came into?

 I must stress that this is a very thin blanket.
-In fact I usually fold it in half.
+I usually fold it in half.
 It is still big enough to cover your body.
-I debated buying a thicker one but I really like how big and compact it is.
+I debated buying a thicker one, but I really like how big and compact it is.

 #4 Lumbar support pillow

 I have a pretty good back (knock on wood), but there is something about airplane seats that make my lower back hurt.
 It doesn’t matter if it’s Spirit or British Airways.
 I always ended up using my neck pillow as a back pillow.

 I found this blowup lumbar support pillow, and it works perfectly.
 It is compact and easy to inflate and deflate.
 It doesn’t look like much, however, I guarantee it will make your flight more enjoyable.
 Plus, it can be used as a pillow if needed.